 Exposed: The Full Story Behind Why Marijuana Is Illegal & Classified As A Schedule 1 Drug

-Last night we got together and discussed the censorship of medical marijuana knowledge.
-Despite the multitude of studies supporting the medicinal benefits of cannabis, nothing is changing and the plant remains illegal.
+The other day our team got together and discussed the censorship of medical marijuana knowledge.
+Despite the multitude of studies supporting the medicinal benefits of cannabis, not much is changing and the plant remains illegal.

 To help us understand why this news isn’t getting covered, let’s go over the history of the prohibition of cannabis.
 This might provide some insight as to why news editors are killing stories about curing cancer with cannabis, and why the government is still handing out lifetime jail sentences to dispensary owners for selling the possible cure to cancer to sick and dying patients.